BisanzLab/LabGuides/LabServer.md

 chsh -s /bin/bash
 ```

+## Note for new PSU accounts

+A new default for PSU accounts may need to be adjusted:
+- log into accounts.psu.edu with your Penn State credentials
+- on the left side of the screen, find and click “Computer Settings”
+- confirm that the login shell is not set to /sbin/nologin.
+If it is, change it to /bin/bash

 ## SSH Access

 You can connect to the server using ssh to do your command line tasks as below.
 Do this through your terminal application.
 This will create a home directory for you and will be necessary before going forward.